Greg Orman: 2018 gubernatorial election

 Immediately after the major party primaries, polling in a three-way race indicated that Orman was at 19 percent, trailing Democrat Laura Kelly by 13 points and Republican Kris Kobach by 19 points.
 There was some media attention in the early stages of the general election because additional polling showed Orman outperforming Kelly in a hypothetical head-to-head showdown against Kobach.
 Polling done by Triton Research and reported on by the Topeka Capital Journal showed Orman would beat Kobach in a head-to-head race by 13 percentage points, while Democrat Kelly was in a dead heat.
 The race eventually became about which candidate, Orman or Kelly, was more likely to beat Kobach in a three-way race.
-According to senior staff on the Orman campaign, [despite] “great Orman debate performances, innovative policies, and a compelling message, we just couldn't sell Greg's electability argument.
-We couldn't get Kansans past the fear of accidentally electing Kobach.”
+According to senior staff on the Orman campaign, [despite] "great Orman debate performances, innovative policies, and a compelling message, we just couldn't sell Greg's electability argument.
+We couldn't get Kansans past the fear of accidentally electing Kobach."
 In polling released by the Docking Institute at Fort Hays State University in October 2018, Orman had a net positive favorability rating and significantly higher name ID than Laura Kelly (75% for Orman and 62% for Kelly).
 However, a significant number more said they planned to vote for Kelly.
 Orman suspended active fundraising efforts and elected to stop running TV advertisements in the Kansas City market by Labor Day.
 He stopped running ads in the rest of the state in mid-September.

-In a poll conducted on September 12–13, Orman, at 9% trailed Kobach and Democratic State Senator Laura Kelly, each by about 30 points.
-By September 18, 2018, dozens of prominent Republicans had endorsed Kelly, including former Governor Bill Graves, former U.S. Senators Sheila Frahm and Nancy Kassebaum, and former Kansas Senate President Dick Bond.
+In a poll conducted on September 12–13, Orman, at 9% trailed Kobach and Democratic state senator Laura Kelly, each by about 30 points.
+By September 18, 2018, dozens of prominent Republicans had endorsed Kelly, including former governor Bill Graves, former U.S. Senators Sheila Frahm and Nancy Kassebaum, and former Kansas Senate President Dick Bond.

-Despite significant calls for Orman to drop out of the Governor's race and support Laura Kelly, he elected to stay in.
-He described his reasons for doing so in an article published post-election.
-Among others, Orman wrote, “Because I believe the most important issue facing us as Americans is our destructive and self-perpetuating two-party system, I was not willing to join it in the service of personal advancement.”
+Despite significant calls for Orman to drop out of the governor's race and support Laura Kelly, he elected to continue the campaign.
+After the election, Orman justified this rationale and stated, "Because I believe the most important issue facing us as Americans is our destructive and self-perpetuating two-party system, I was not willing to join it in the service of personal advancement."

 Personal life

-Orman lives in Fairway, Kansas with his wife Sybil and their two young daughters.
+Orman lives in Fairway, Kansas, with his wife Sybil and their three children (two daughters and a son).
 He moved to Kansas in 1997, where he was registered as a Republican.